roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 #### Parking and Booking Services

-> Important: Make sure you ssh to the Billing service container via `docker exec -it <parking or booking service_container_id> bash`

 1. After payment has been made.
 Parking Service listen to _**BILL_PAID_EVENT**_ and if payment is successful it will set the parking slot status to `reserved`.
 To confirm that we can get the parking slot details again using:

     ```